 Optional extensions include an enumerable interface that maps token IDs to prompts (and vice versa), making it possible to look up the full prompt history of a collection.
 There is also an updatable extension for opML scenarios, where the AIGC data might change during the challenge period if a dispute succeeds.

-The standard also addresses security concerns like frontrunning.
-Because prompts are submitted onchain during the minting process, an attacker could theoretically observe a pending transaction and submit the same prompt first.
-The specification recommends that implementers use commit-reveal schemes or time-locks to prevent this.
+The specification also addresses frontrunning.
+Because prompts are submitted onchain during minting, an attacker could observe a pending transaction and submit the same prompt first.
+The EIP recommends commit-reveal schemes or time-locks to prevent this.

-For developers working with EVM-compatible chains and cross-chain token standards, ERC-7007's backward compatibility with ERC-721 means these tokens can move through existing infrastructure, including bridges and marketplaces, without requiring custom integration work.
+For developers working with EVM-compatible chains and cross-chain token standards, ERC-7007's backward compatibility with ERC-721 means these tokens can move through existing bridges and marketplaces without custom integration work.

 Practical Use Cases for ERC-7007